-Developed by The R&A and USGA, the World Handicap System (WHS) represents a major shift in handicapping and will unite six handicapping bodies across the globe under one standardised system.
+Developed by The R&A and USGA, the World Handicap System (WHS) represents a major shift in handicapping that has united six handicapping bodies across the globe under one standardised system.

-This will allow handicaps to be truly portable and make for a fairer and more equitable system of accurately calculating a golfer’s current playing ability.
+WHS allows handicaps to be truly portable and makes for a fairer and more equitable system of accurately calculating a golfer’s current playing ability.

-Here we give the lowdown on some of the key things you need to know about the brand new WHS.
+Here we give the lowdown on some of the key things you need to know about the WHS.

-The principal aim is to make handicapping easier to understand and transferable to any course anywhere in the world.
+The principal aim was to make handicapping easier to understand and transferable to any course anywhere in the world.

-Handicaps used by 15 million golfers in 80 countries worldwide will be equitable.
+Handicaps used by 15 million golfers in 80 countries worldwide should now be equitable.

-WHS software will provide your new Handicap Index by calculating the average of the best eight scores from your last 20 rounds.
+WHS software provides a Handicap Index by calculating the average of the best eight scores from your last 20 rounds.

 When a new score is submitted, the Handicap Index is automatically recalculated and updated at the end of the day’s play, ready for use the following day.